yanivfl/AKKA-messaging-service/README.md

 **all functions are documented.

 TODOS:
-0. we must write that group leave messages, we understood that broadcast will be done as well (same as above, in addition:)
 1. README - containing the names and ids of the group.
 It will also contain the design of the Actor Model you’ve implemented using Akka, the different actors, hierarchy, implemented behaviors, and kinds of messages passed and their effect on behavior.
-Be sure to detail it to the fullest!

 ## Client